Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Classification

 The coffee drink is prepared by brewing roasted coffee beans, the seeds of Coffea species berries.
-The hot chocolate or hot cocoa is made of shaved, melted chocolate or cocoa powder with the addition of heated water or milk.
+Hot chocolate or hot cocoa is made of shaved, melted chocolate or cocoa powder with the addition of heated water or milk.
 Cocoa powder is obtained from fermented seeds of Theobroma cacao; it is the residue that remains after the preparation of cocoa butter.

 Appearance

 It is quite easy to distinguish coffee from hot chocolate.
-The color of the coffee varies from black, dark brown, light brown to beige, depending on the seed type from which it is made, while the color of hot chocolate may be brown or chestnut.
+The color of the coffee varies from black, dark brown, and light brown to beige, depending on the seed type from which it is made, while the color of hot chocolate may be brown or chestnut.

 Taste and Use